 Stalking is an unwanted pursuit that causes the victim to fear for his or her safety.
 It can occur during or after a relationship, or in the absence of a relationship, and usually involves conduct that serves to harass, intimidate and frighten.
-If you feel you are being stalked, contact DPS.
-They can help you work with Student Affairs in obtaining a stay away order.
+If you feel you are being stalked, contact Public Safety.
+Public Safety can provide you with information regarding options for restricting contact.

 Stalking is a crime and, per Wisconsin law, acts include but are not limited to:

 - Maintaining a visual or physical proximity to the victim.